 - Time: You cannot get dental implants on a single office visit.
 Your bone takes time to heal, which means the whole transplant process can take months.

-- Cost: Cost varies depending on the condition of your tooth and the type of implant you receive.
+- Cost: Cost varies depending on the condition of your healthy teeth and the type of implant you receive.
 However, the high cost of inclusion sometimes tends to hold people accountable for this process.